derkachhhh/Groom-Room-/README.md

-# **GroomRoom 💇‍♂️💈**
+# **BARBER PLACE 💇‍♂️💈**

-**[GroomRoom]** is a salon queue management application designed to minimize wait times and enhance efficiency in barber shops and salons.
+**[Barber Place]** is a salon queue management application designed to minimize wait times and enhance efficiency in barber shops and salons.
 With a real-time queue interface and dynamic chair management, GroomRoom ensures a seamless experience for both customers and barbers.

 ## 📋 Features